Discover the essence of this region’s culture through its unique Yorkshire slang! From “‘ey up” to “nowt,” this blog...

 As Christianity spread across Europe, Pagan traditions were blended with Christian holidays, which saw the Easter Bunny lay a nest of colourful (today, chocolate) eggs for children who were well-behaved on Easter Sunday.

-The next fun fact we have about Easter is around the question: why is Easter called Easter?
+Next in our guide to Easter facts is around the question: why is Easter called Easter?

 According to scholars, this Christian holiday was named after the Anglo-Saxon goddess, Eostre, who was depicted as a Fertility Goddess and a Goddess of Dawn and Light.